ksu-is/passwordGenerator1/README.md

-putting this information through various steps like reverse, as well as replacing some characters, a password would be generated. if the number of characters in the app name does not match the number of characters desired by the user for their password zeros would be amended to reach the desired number of characters
+putting this information through various steps like reverse, as well as replacing some characters, a password would be generated. if the number of characters in the app name does not match the number of characters desired by the user for their password zeros would be amended to reach the desired number of characters *All changes and edits to this code were made on my PC and not in github*